deepanshu96/carp2/writeup_template.md

 * The shape of a traffic sign image is (32,32,3)
 * The number of unique classes/labels in the data set is 43

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar graph showing the number of images per class in each of the training, validation and test set.

 ![alt text](https://github.com/deepanshu96/carp2/blob/master/Imag/Screen%20Shot%202018-01-06%20at%208.26.07%20PM.png)